t-hamano/flexible-table-block/readme.txt

 = 2.9.0 =
 * Tested to WordPress 6.2
 * Enhancement: Redesign global settings modal
+* Enhancement: Keep rowspan and colspan attributes when converting to and from the core table block
+* Enhancement: Apply stripe colors to tbody only
 * Enhancement: Polish style for WP6.2
-* Enhancement: Apply stripe colors to tbody only
 * Fix: Link color is not applied

 = 2.8.0 =